Technical Specifications for Supplying Files for Print

 - Single pages – all standard books

-- Spreads – only board books and some concertina-bound pop books – check with printer
+- Spreads – only board books and some concertina-bound pop books – please check with us at Imago.

 - No colour profiles should be included or attached to your PDFs